tiagorainho/Minimum-Domination-Set/README.md

 This class is used to provide a visualization method named ``show()`` which takes in a Graph or a list of graphs and plots them in a new window.
 The vertices are represented by a white circle with the name of the vertice but for easier distinction, the dominating set vertices are represented at a different color.

-### Results Extraction
+### Comparison

-In order to improve results extraction and to facilitate the comparison between multiple algorithms, 2 defined functions compare both the Custom and the Networkx implementation of the mininum dominating set:
+In order to improve results extraction and to facilitate the comparison between multiple algorithms, 2 defined functions compare both the Custom and the Networkx implementation of the minimum dominating set:
 1) ``show_both_algorithms()``: given the inputs (*number of vertices*, *medium number of edges* and *seed*), returns the plots of both the implementations.
 2) ``compare_both_algorithms_with_table()``: given a list of inputs (list of the input of the previous function), returns a table with statistics.

-# Results and discussion
+# Results and Discussion

 During the whole formal and empirical analysis the **basic operation** considered in these analysis will be the **retrieval of a vertice**.